Proper Use of Escalators

 - Do not play with the emergency stop buttons.

-- Do not allow your shoes to run along the side panels when an escalator is moving.
+- Do not allow your shoes to run along the side panels when an escalator is

 - Do not ride an escalator with only your bare feet.